 Taoism’s approach to ethics is not designed to preach morality or virtue to others.
 Taoists do not tell others

 how to live their lives.
-However, they believe that each person must stop seeing themselves as separate, and become of one
+However, they believe that each person must stop seeing themselves as separate and become of one

-on the welfare of the community.
+the welfare of the community.
 The harmony of the community is of primary importance, because the Taoist believes the community

 is a microcosm of the cosmos.
 If the cosmos is unified and balanced, the community should be a reflection of the cosmos.
 This

 concept corresponds to the Hermetic axiom - “as above, so below.”
 It underlines the Taoist’s belief in the